-What Happens at a Meth Addiction Rehab Center?
+What to Expect at a Meth Rehab Center

-The first priority during rehab is helping people stabilize.
-During detox, clients live at the facility and are under close medical supervision.
-Often, people enter rehab with sleep and nutritional deficiencies.
+The first priority during meth rehab is helping people stabilize.
+During detox, clients live in our Berkeley, CA treatment center, where they are kept under close supervision.
+People with a history of meth abuse often enter rehab with sleep and nutritional deficiencies.
 The goal of detox is to correct these deficiencies while helping people feel more comfortable as they experience withdrawal symptoms.

-Detox often also incorporates medication assisted treatment.
-However, MAT medications are only available for addictions to opioids, alcohol, and benzodiazepines.
-For meth addiction, the detox focuses on treating the symptoms of withdrawal rather than using medication to curb cravings.
+Detox often also incorporates medication-assisted treatment.
+However, the medications utilized in MAT are only available for addictions to opioids, alcohol, and benzodiazepines.
+In meth rehab, the detox focuses on treating withdrawal symptoms rather than using medication to curb cravings.

 Once they complete detox, clients typically move on to residential care.
-At New Bridge, this means either our Short-Term Residential Rehab (Helios) or our Long-Term Residential Rehab (START) programs.
+At New Bridge Foundation®, this means either our short-term residential rehab (Helios) or our long-term residential rehab (START) programs.
 In these programs, clients build a solid foundation for recovery from their methamphetamine addiction.
-Clients participate in group, family, and individual counseling sessions to develop the skills to develop a solid relapse prevention plan.
-Our approach is comprehensive and includes holistic therapies as well, such as acupuncture and exercise.
+This will include a combination of the following:

-From there, clients often transition into our Short-Term Outpatient Rehab (Helios).
-This program features all of the benefits of our residential programs, but with added independence.
-Clients can live at home while addressing their meth addiction in treatment sessions.
+From there, clients can transition into our short-term outpatient rehab (Helios).
+This program features all of the benefits of our residential programs but with added independence.
+Clients can live at home while continuing to address their meth addiction in treatment sessions.

-When searching for Bay Area drug and alcohol addiction treatment programs, look no further than New Bridge Foundation.
+If you or someone close to you could benefit from meth addiction treatment, look no further than New Bridge Foundation®.
 In addition to being a meth addiction rehab center, we’re proud to offer high-quality addiction treatment for a variety of substances.
 A few of our drug rehab services include the following: